LeeMorinUCF/ECP3004S21/demo_18_PP_Ch_13_Sorting/README.md

 ```
 This is the same starting point as for selection sort,
-except that the comment in the loop.
+except for the comment inside the loop.
 As with selection sort, we'll write a helper function to do the work.